 A 6 week hands-on-keyboard cybersecurity training program, designed to provide the technical skills employers are looking for.
 At the conclusion of the course, HackEd provides participants with introductions to some of the country’s leading companies.
 There is no fee to attend or recruit from HackEd.

-Situated in our nation’s capital, HackEd is a 6 week, intensive hands-on-keyboard cybersecurity training, certification and job placement program.
-HackEd has become very competitive, with just 10-15 spots in each cohort.
+Situated in our nation’s capital, HackEd is a 6 week, intensive hands-on-keyboard cybersecurity training program.
+HackEd has become very competitive, with applicants vying for just 10-15 spots in each cohort.
 We identify technical professionals with 90% of the necessary technical and soft skills and provide them with the final 10% required for successful careers in cybersecurity.
-We then help our participants earn industry-recognized certifications and introduce them to employers that are hiring cybersecurity talent.
+We then introduce them to employers that are hiring cybersecurity talent.

 Learn from industry professionals and develop a comprehensive view of the cybersecurity field.

 Showcase your skills to hiring managers and grow your professional network.

 Enhance your technical skills and reach professional development milestones.

 Collaborate with other professionals from diverse backgrounds and disciplines.